aperalta1437/Face-Tracker-Drone/README.md

 Files:

-- drone_face_tracking.py runs an autonomous drone functionality that immediately launches the drone and begins reacting to a recognised face.
+- drone_face_tracking.py: Runs an autonomous drone functionality that immediately launches the drone and begins reacting to a recognised face.
 The displayed viewport can be closed by pressing 'q' and will land the drone.
-- drone_ui.py Provides a very simple ui for manual drone control, primarily for testing and debugging purposes.
+- drone_ui.py: Provides a very simple ui for manual drone control, primarily for testing and debugging purposes.
 This file does not use the drone's camer at all.